Visa Debit: Germany

-Germany's banking industry strongly favours its proprietary Girocard technology that can be co-branded with Maestro or V-Pay, but not with the more powerful Debit MasterCard or Visa Debit.
+Germany's banking industry strongly favours its domestic girocard scheme that can be co-badged with Maestro or V-Pay for many years already, but only from recently also with the more powerful Debit Mastercard (since 2020) or Visa Debit (since 2023).

-However, over the course of the last years, certain financial institutions such as Consorsbank and ING-DiBa have started issuing cards that are linked to a checking account but use the Visa protocols.
-These cards allow free cash withdrawals on ATMs owned by other banks; the issuing banks absorb the fees of the Visa network.

 Greece

-In Greece Piraeus Bank and Alpha Bank offer Visa Debit cards to their customers as an option, having updated from the Visa Electron cards that they used to offer.
+In Greece, Piraeus Bank and Alpha Bank offer Visa Debit cards to their customers as an option, having updated from the Visa Electron cards that they used to offer.

+Indonesia

+In Indonesia, banks such as Bank Mandiri, Bank Syariah Indonesia, and Bank Jago offer Visa Debit cards to their customers alongside national debit card under Gerbang Pembayaran Nasional (GPN; National Payment Gateway) network.
+Visa Debit competes with Debit Mastercard for international debit card networks.

 Ireland

 Many Irish banks, such as Permanent TSB, are now issuing Visa Debit cards to their current account customers as the domestic Laser scheme, usually co-badged with Maestro, was abandoned in the early 2010s.